 quest.
 How many of us like myself, rejected the gospel and the story of

 salvation that was proclaimed to us and later came to faith?

 We all, in times past, have had our

 life style among the unsaved and the unredeemed.
 It is in God's own time

-and circumstance that we are given that "measure of faith"
+and circumstance that we are provided with that "measure of faith"

-to believe and then to be drawn into his presence.
-Unless the Spirit draws
+enabling us to believe and be drawn into his presence.
+Unless the Spirit

-us we can't come to God.
-We reject the gospel presentation for years and
+draws us we can't come to God.
+We reject the gospel presentation for years

 FOUR KINDS OF 'CHRISTIANS from

 "FALSE ASSURANCE": ( Teaching From R. C. Sproul )